willstepp/writings/hunger/hunger.md

 Fear not.
 Fear not because together we will overcome this blight.
 Myself and the elders have discussed many things over the past few days.
 We have taken counsel with the chief farmers and hunters among you in order to see what can be done.
 This is what we will do.

 Every man who is able to hunt will tomorrow set off on a journey to the next valley.
-It is a five day journey and we do not believe the blight has spread that far.
-Thus we will enter this valley and hunt deer, rabbit and other wild game.
+It is a five day journey from here and we do not believe the blight has spread that far.
+Thus we will enter the next valley to hunt deer, rabbit and other wild game.
 Accompanying this group will be a small group of women to gather fruits that can be dried and nuts and wild vegetables.
-There will also be a group of women whose specific job will be to dress the kills and salt them for the journey back.
+There will also be a group of women whose job will be to dress the kills and salt them for the journey back.

 Because we want the hunters to hunt they will remain in the valley and we will set up a system of checkpoints whereby the kills will be delivered and passed onto the next.
 Then after a week the hunters will return for a break to see their families and to rest.
-And then we start again.
+Then we start again.

-By doing this we will be able to store enough meat to last through the year and through next Winter.
+By doing this we will be able to store enough meat to last throughout the year.
+Through next Winter.
 The days are now long but we must not forget they will not always be so.
 We must not forget that our Mother the Earth is kind but she is also harsh.
-But our tribe is strong and will survive.
+Our people are strong and by working together will survive this blight.
 We will not starve.

 ~

+The early Summer morning was humid but there was a gentle mountain breeze that blew across the high grass in the meadow where Tye and Mika crouched together.
+They were stalking deer.
+Nearby a small creek fed into a pond and this particular spot had been lucky to them several times before.
+Tye strapped the decoy to his right arm and crawled flat on his stomach to the edge of the water.
+Then he lifted the mock deer head in a realistic way so that it could just be seen from afar.

+Mika gave a shrill bird call when the deer was in the right spot and Tye bobbed its head up and down.
+Waiting for the deer sometimes took an hour or more so when he became tired he would switch out arms.
+Being the decoy fell on Tye because Mika was the truer aim.
+The elder hunters had decided it and Tye did not resent that it was never him to kill the deer when he and Mika hunted together.
+He knew his time would come.

+As they waited Mika adjusted the tension on his bow and rolled the arrows that lay in the pile next to him.
+Today was a good day.
+The sky clear.
+There was bad weather the week before and that made things harder than usual.
+But this was good.
+They were well ahead of quota.
+The day before he had killed two deer and Tye killed a rabbit on their return to the camp.

+There was a rustling in the grass close to the pond and Mika refocused and pulled his bow into a ready position, with the arrow already notched and resting against the wood.
+Tye had heard the sound also and adjusted his movements to not startle whatever it was that had made the sound.

+Soon there was more rustling and then a large buck and doe appeared together at the edge of the pond.
+Two of them.
+They drank from the pond and did not seem to regard the decoy at all.
+This was good.
+It gave Mika more time to choose the best shot.

+He raised up on his haunches so that his eyeline was level with the top of the grass.
+Without thinking he timed his breaths so they would not interfere with any potential shot that came.

+The deer were not in the best position.
+Mika needed them to walk around the other side.
+As close as they were he could not risk moving even one inch from his spot.
+The sound would give him away.

+After a few minutes the deer made their way around the other side of the pond.
+Mika saw the decoy bob and hoped Tye was strong enough to keep it aloft for however long it took.
+He knew from experience how difficult it was.
+But now the deer were faced broadside to Mika and he wasted no time and let the arrow fly.
+It struck the large buck hard just behind his foreleg.

+Both deer sprung away as Mika prepared another shot.
+He wanted to get that doe before it got too far away.
+He readied the arrow and took a poor shot that missed and disappeared into the grass.

+But then Tye rose from his spot near the pond, in the perfect position to hit the fleeing deer, took aim at the doe and shot.
+His aim was true and struck it mid-stride, causing it to collapse right there.

+Wahooo!
+Tye shouted.

+Mika rose and interlocked his fingers and Tye beamed, returning the gesture of their friendship.
+Mika was so happy for his friend.
+They collected their gear and stopped at the doe.
+The buck they would have to track a bit but they were sure he wouldn’t get too far.

+[dress the deer, return to camp, adulations from peers]